 The Federal Communications Commission proposed pulling the plug on LightSquared's plans to launch a new national LTE 4G network after the National Telecommunications and Information Administration concluded there is no practical way to mitigate interference the network would cause to GPS receivers.

-letter dated Feb.
+In a letter dated Feb.
 14 to FCC chairman Julius Genachowski, the NTIA added that while future technologies might allow GPS receiver manufacturers to overcome interference from the network, legacy equipment would not be protected.

 The letter from Lawrence Strickling, assistant secretary for communications and information and administrator of NTIA, said "the time and money required for federal, commercial and private sector users to replace technology in the field and the marketplace, on aircraft and in integrated national security systems cannot support the scheduled deployment of terrestrial services proposed by LightSquared."